mayankkumar28/Social-media-microservices/README.md

 ![Flowchart](/docs/flowchart.png)

 ### Sequence Diagram (Overview)
-> Db Accessor (and db itself) is different for all microservices.

 ![Sequence Diagram](/docs/sequenceDiagram.png)

+> Note: Db Accessor (and db itself) is different for all microservices.
+This a general diagram for all services.

 ### Database Schema